 Figaro provides a useful building block for building compound elements, called chain.
 Intuitively, a chain takes a probability distribution over a “parent” element and a conditional probability distribution over a “child” element given the parent to produce a distribution over the child.

-A Chain has two type parameters, T and U, where T is the value type of the parent element and U s the value type of the child element.
+A Chain has two type parameters, T and U, where T is the value type of the parent element and U is the value type of the child element.
 A Chain[T,U] takes two arguments: (1) an Element[T], representing the parent element, and (2) a function from a value of type T to an Element[U], representing the conditional distribution.
 Scala’s notation for this type of function is T => Element[U].
 For each possible value of the parent element, this function specifies an element defining the distribution over the child.
 The Chain itself represents the probability distribution over the child that results from this chaining.
-Thinking in terms of a generative process, a Chain represents the probabilistic model in which first a value of type T is produced from the first argument, then the function in the second argument is applied to this value to generate a particular Element[U], and finally a particular value of type U is produced from this element.
+Thinking in terms of a generative process, a Chain represents the probabilistic model in which first a value of type T is produced from the parent argument, then the function in the second argument is applied to this value to generate a particular Element[U], and finally a particular value of type U is randomly produced from the generated Element[U].
 Therefore, a Chain[T,U]is an Element[U].

 For example,